 1. Set a budget and track your spending

 Probably the most BOR-ing — but most important — of the all the ideas we received is mine.
 (Ha!)
 But, I swear it works!
 Spend a week or two writing down everything you spend on everything you consume.
-And I. mean. everything.
+And I. Mean.
+Everything.

-After the initial shock of the number I saw after adding up all the money we were spending on groceries, take out, and, ahem, alcohol, I came up with a budget that we could live with — all without giving up my husband’s pricey IPA’s or my favorite sushi.
-We now have a much better handle on the amount of money we can comfortably spend, on not only the big supermarket trips, but on all the take-out, pizza delivery, and little purchases as well.
+After the initial shock of the number I saw after adding up all the money we were spending on groceries, take out, and, ahem, booze, I came up with a budget that we could live with — all without giving up my husband’s pricey IPA’s or my favorite sushi.
+We now have a much better handle on the amount of money we can comfortably spend on not only the big supermarket trips, but on all the take-out, pizza delivery, and little purchases as well.
 It lets you know where you can easily cut.

 2. Meal plan each week…with a few additional tricks

-– Another trick I learned is to build a “foundational plan” into my week like Meatless Monday, Taco Tuesday, Pizza Fridays, or Burger Night Saturdays. which Beth B does to excite her boys about another weekend night at home with the parents.
+– Another trick I learned is to build a “foundational plan” into my week like Meatless Monday, Taco Tuesday, Pizza Fridays, or Burger Night Saturdays which Beth B does to excite her boys about another weekend night at home with the parents.
 As Amiryah Martin reminded us on an episode of Spawned, it also cuts way back on time spent meal planning.

 – Nichole Y suggests that we plan meals with the store’s sales page in front of you so that you know which ingredients will cost you less.
 You can also build meals around the ingredients on sale.